Duality of Stochastic Observability and Constructability and Links to Fisher Information: Background

 \subsection{Deterministic Observability and Constructability}

-The question of observability is whether one can uniquely determine the initial state of a system's trajectory from measurements, with the knowledge of inputs.
-On the other hand, constructability characterizes the distinguishability of the final state, given the same measurements and inputs.
+The question of observability is whether one can uniquely determine the initial state of a system's trajectory from measurements with the knowledge of inputs, whereas constructability characterizes the distinguishability of the final state given the same measurements and inputs \cite{Hespanha2018}.
 A typical method to test these system properties is to build the observability and constructability matrices.